|

 Private tutors in Abu Dhabi

-- Teachers caught giving private lessons in Abu Dhabi would be fired according to news reports 08 September 2011 which quoted Mugheer Al Khaili, Director General of the Abu Dhabi Education Council (ADEC), as saying "Teachers should not engage in private lessons for money ... the Council’s new work contracts deprive all teachers from doing so and any one proved to be giving private lessons will be sacked."
+- 08 Sep 2011 - news reports said that teachers caught giving private lessons in Abu Dhabi would be fired.
+The reports quoted Mugheer Al Khaili, Director General of the Abu Dhabi Education Council (ADEC), as saying "Teachers should not engage in private lessons for money ... the Council's new work contracts deprive all teachers from doing so and any one proved to be giving private lessons will be sacked."

 Finding a private tutor in the UAE